Skeleton Gorge Hiking FAQ | Trail Guide Cape Town

 No. Kirstenbosch entry fees and cable car tickets are not included unless clearly stated otherwise.
 These costs are paid separately and may change from time to time.

-10. How do I know if this route is right for me?
+10. How do I know if Skeleton Gorge is right for me?

 Skeleton Gorge is best for guests who want a more scenic, adventurous, and nature-rich Table Mountain route.
 If you want help choosing between Skeleton Gorge, Platteklip Gorge, or another route, contact us and we’ll recommend the best option for your fitness and hiking style.